kbowden1800/bouncing-box/README.md

 * Visit Cloud 9
 * Create an HTML5 workspace using this repo
 * Click the 'Start Editing' button
+* Create a New File called index.html
+* Create a New File called jquery.min.js
-* copy this index.html file into your workspace
+* copy the code found in index.html into your file called index.html
-* copy this jquery.min.js file into your workspace
+* copy the code found in jquery.min.js into your file called jquery.min.js

 ## A note about jQuery